DLFMetadataAssessment/MetadataQualityBenchmarks/doc/citations.rst

 **Non-Library Resources**

--   *“What is Benchmarking and Why is it Important?”* (https://www.inspireone.in/what-is-benchmarking-why-is-it-important/) -- Brief overview of benchmarking and its purpose, based on business concepts; this is helpful to understand the general ideas.
 -   *“IT Benchmarking Explained: How to Assess Your IT Efforts”* (https://www.bmc.com/blogs/it-benchmarking-metrics/) -- More specific overview of benchmark processes applied to software and IT practice with examples and references to more information; this is helpful because software concepts are more closely aligned to digital library software/metadata.
 -   What is the Purpose of Benchmarking?: https://www.sixsigmadaily.com/what-is-the-purpose-of-benchmarking/
 -   Understanding the Purpose of Benchmarking: https://www.isixsigma.com/benchmarking/understanding-purpose-and-use-benchmarking/